-The Georgia Conservancy and Hiking Atlanta's Hidden Forest author Jonah McDonald are excited to welcome you to the Chattahoochee National Recreation Area East Palisades Day Hike!
+The Georgia Conservancy and Mark Warren, author of Secrets of the Forest Volume I, are excited to welcome you to the Chattahoochee National Recreation Area East Palisades Day Hike on May 20!

-Hiking Atlanta's Hidden Forest author Jonah McDonald is always asked, "What is your favorite hike in your book?"
-And he always answers, "The East Palisades Unit of the Chattahoochee National Recreation Area."
-This section of land is within the perimeter but feels like it might be in the Blue Ridge Mountains.
+This section of the National Recreation Area is within the perimeter but feels like it might be in the Blue Ridge Mountains.
 You'll walk along the riverbank, stop at overlooks, pass mountain laurel thickets, see the largest paw paw tree in Atlanta, stroll along meandering streams, and visit an amazing riverside bamboo grove that will make you feel like you've left the United States.
-Come hiking with Jonah to see this trail system through the eyes of a guidebook author and naturalist.

-- Tour Details: Enjoy a guided hike and learn about the history of this hidden forest surrounding the city of Atlanta
+Tour Details: Enjoy a guided hike and learn about the natural history and ecology of this incredible forest within the city of Atlanta.

 From the Chattahoochee National Recreation Area: